 Chronic pain will often persist or return quickly.
 There are also at least another 30 physical symptoms that may also appear.
 This is the process I am referring to that occurs in the angry “meditator.”
 He or she is at peace but they are experiencing migraines or their ears are ringing.

 A few years ago I put a label on myself as being “enlightened.”
-In my mind, since I knew so much about being a victim and anger, I thought that I was above diving into that hole.
+In my mind, since I knew so much about processing anger, I thought that I was above diving into that hole.
 What a disaster!
 What occurred was that my angry reactions did not happen as frequently, but the intensity of them overshadowed any benefit.
-Finally, I realized that I go into a victim role many times every day.
-I have committed to being more aware of it and not take any action until my reactivity has passed.
+Finally, I realized that I will always go into a victim role many times daily.
+By being committed to being more aware of it, I am more able to not take any action until my reactivity has passed.

 Awareness and detachment

-The writing down of your negative thoughts and throwing them away is a tool I write about incessantly and it is the foundation of the whole DOC project.
+The writing down of your negative thoughts and throwing them away is a tool I write about incessantly and it is the foundation of the DOC (Direct your Own Care) process.
 The writing exercise creates an awareness of the troublesome thoughts and there is a space between you and the paper that is connected with vision and feel.
 I have often described it as, “mechanical meditation.”
 You have now separated from them.